Tax-free savings account: Comparison to RRSP

 The tax treatment of a TFSA is the opposite of a registered retirement savings plan (RRSP).
 Unregistered accounts are subject to tax and hold after-tax money, the TFSA is described as a tax-free account holding after-tax money, and the RRSP is described as a tax-deferred account holding pre-tax money that will be taxed on withdrawal.
 There is an income tax deduction for contributions to an RRSP, and withdrawals of contributions and investment income are all taxable.
 In contrast, there is no tax deduction for contributions to a TFSA.
 Additionally, withdrawals of investment income or contributions from the account are not taxed.

 Unlike an RRSP, which must be converted to a registered retirement income fund (RRIF) when the holder turns 71, a TFSA does not expire.

-If an account-holder withdraws funds from a TFSA, his or her contribution room is increased by that amount on 1 January after the withdrawal.
+If an account-holder withdraws funds from a TFSA, his or her contribution room is increased by that amount on January 1 after the withdrawal.
 In an RRSP, the contribution room is not increased to reflect withdrawals.

-The Canada Revenue Agency (CRA) describes the difference between a TFSA and an RRSP as follows: "An RRSP is primarily intended for retirement.
+The CRA describes the difference between a TFSA and an RRSP as follows: "An RRSP is primarily intended for retirement.
 A TFSA is like an RRSP for everything else in your life."
 Interest paid on money borrowed to invest in either TFSA or RRSP is not tax deductible.